futuregrid/cloud-metrics/doc/pdf_reports/examples/xsede.main.rst

 System information
 -------------------
-Sytem information shows utilization distribution as to VMs count and Wall time.
+System information shows utilization distribution as to VMs count and wall time.
 Each cluster represents a compute node.

 .. ================================================================================================================
 ..
 10) VM COUNT BY NODES